How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Adoption Intermediaries

-Intermediaries may also be those persons appointed by individuals to act on their behalf.
+Intermediaries may be those persons appointed by individuals to act on their behalf.
 Anyone can be an intermediary: a friend, a spouse, another searcher, a Professional Consultant, or a Professional Investigator.
-If you feel incapable of conducting an investigation yourself because of physical limitations, time restrictions, emotional burdens, or for any other reason, hiring an intermediary may provide the solution to your dilemma.
+If you feel incapable of conducting an investigation yourself because of physical limitations, time restrictions, emotional burdens, or for any other reason, engaging or hiring an intermediary may provide the solution to your dilemma.

 When hiring or appointing someone to act as an intermediary on your behalf, sign a limited power of attorney specifying exactly in what instances that person may act on your behalf, and a waiver of confidentially, which will allow them access to your personal records.
 Be sure all records will be returned to you when the search has been completed.